clussificate/MultiRooming/README.md

 # MultiRooming
-This is an implementation of numerical studies in our working paper.
+This is the implementation of numerical experiments in one of our working papers.

+## Details
+Details and instructions will be updated once the paper is accepted.